Seana Coulson: Biography and awards

+Research

 Coulson's research program was influenced by French linguist Gilles Fauconnier, one of the founders of the theory of conceptual blending.
 She credits her publication of Semantic Leaps (2001) as a product of 10 years of conversations with Fauconnier.
 Coulson continues to publish research expanding upon the framework of conceptual blending through use of measuring event-related potential's (ERPs) with electroencephalography (EEG).
 Through this methodology, Coulson uses psycho-linguistically grounded stimuli to reveal stereotyped electrophysiological responses.
 Coulson has used ERP methods to investigate many linguistic concepts and has published on topics such as iconic gestures, joke comprehension, and understanding irony.

 Several of Coulson's publications using ERP involve investigating the role of the N400, an observed response in EEG signals where negativity peaks after about 400 milliseconds following a stimulus onset, often involved in picture recognition or word prediction.
 Coulson and co-authors have found that the amplitude of N400 responses may be modulated by natural language stimuli.
 For example, N400 responses were found to be smaller when hearing a joke compared to a non-funny control phrase, and larger when interpreting a metaphor as compared to the literal meaning of a word.

 Coulson has also worked on research investigating synaethesia in adults.
 Her work has advanced how scientists understand perceptual organization syntesthetes, including the contextual congruity and potential bi-directionality of colors and numbers.